 Often, it comes down to what you are seeking to achieve and how much you are willing to spend.
 If the work you want to be done is not covered by insurance and you are seeking the most cost-effective solution, then dental bonding is likely a great choice.
 If, on the other hand, you want to prioritize aesthetics and paying more for a natural and durable solution is viable, then porcelain veneers are a great choice.
 Whatever you decide, the result will be effective, attractive, and well worth the investment.

 Beautify Your Smile

 Jeffrey D. Clark, DDS, is a premier cosmetic dentist serving the Greater Scottsdale area.
 Dr. Clark has more than 20 years of experience helping people perfect their smiles with porcelain veneers, dental bonding, and other treatment options.
 You can meet with Dr. Clark to have your teeth assessed and to explore the various cosmetic procedures available to you.
-Call Scottsdale Dental Excellence at 480 585 1853 for more information about any cosmetic procedures and to schedule your appointment.
+Call Scottsdale Cosmetic Dentistry Excellence at 480 585 1853 for more information about any cosmetic procedures and to schedule your appointment.